San2021331091/portfolio/README.md

 ---

-# 🌐 Personal Portfolio – Built with Nuxt 4, Tailwind CSS, and Vue 3
+# 🌐 Personal Portfolio – Built with Nuxt 4,HTML 5,Tailwind CSS, and Vue 3

 This is my personal portfolio website, designed and developed to showcase my skills, projects, and professional experience.
-The application is built using modern frontend technologies including **Nuxt 4**, **Vue 3**, and **Tailwind CSS**, and demonstrates my ability to develop performant, responsive, and visually engaging user interfaces.
+The application is built using modern frontend technologies including **Nuxt 4**,**HTML 5**,**Vue 3**, and **Tailwind CSS**, and demonstrates my ability to develop performant, responsive, and visually engaging user interfaces.

 ---